matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Playing a Part

-Through Module 1, I've tried to help others anywhere that I could.
+* Through Module 1, I've tried to help others anywhere that I could.
 From removing roadblocks and helping them move past pieces that stumped me, to lending a hand on new projects that I haven't seen before.
 I've been on the receiving end of lots of great help during my first six weeks, and it's nice to be able to reciprocate that as well.

-* Writing additional tests for the Headcount Spec Harness that the class needed to finish the project.
-Also, spending a few hours on the night headcount was due to help people troubleshoot issues they were having with out tests.
+* It also felt good to write additional tests for the Headcount Spec Harness when the class needed them to finish the project.
+Ross and I spent a few hours on the night before headcount was due to help people troubleshoot issues they were having with out tests.

+* Outside of coding-related-things I try my best to be a kind, decent human-being to everybody here.
+And when I'm I'm here late enough, I help out with putting dishes away at the end of the day.

 ## Review